Tejas-trianz/Sample_extention/README.md

-saimple chrome extension to save urls
+simple chrome extension to save urls

-how to use:
+How to use extension:

-clone the repo using - https://github.com/Tejas-trianz/Sample_extention.git
+1.Clone the repo using - https://github.com/Tejas-trianz/Sample_extention.git

-open Chrome Manage Extensions -> Turn on Developer mode -> click on Load unpacked -> select cloned repo folder
+2. Open Chrome -> Manage Extensions -> Turn on Developer mode -> click on Load unpacked -> select cloned repo folder